Upgradingmaster/simple-typing-test/README.md

 # SimpleTypingTest

 ## Important Notes:
-- The diff will not be colored in command prompt (windows) due to it not supporting ANSI color codes.
+* The diff will not be colored in command prompt (windows) due to it not supporting ANSI color codes.
+I am not using windows however it seems that powershell will work.
-- The user has to press enter before the end of their test duration due to the nature of the standard streams.
+* The user has to press enter before the end of their test duration for their input to be recorded, this is due to the nature of the standard java IOstream libraries.
-- Many other features aren't possible in the CLI application due to this.
-This will be heavily improved in the GUI version due to having easy access to key listeners.
+* Many other features aren't possible in the CLI application due to this.
+I hope to heavily improve this application in the GUI version as I will have access to key listeners.
-- As of the submission time, a lot of bugs are still present as I ran out of time.
+* The latest commit before the deadline had some bugs present, including a fatal one which prevented you from doing more than one test.
+    * However, almost exactly one hour later, I pushed a change which fixed this bug.
+    * After this, the program seems to, at the least, satisfy all the user stories.
+    * The only other error should be the 2 failed tests.
+* Subsequent commits refactor the code, improve the UI (whitespace, etc.), and fixes the code to pass all unit tests.

 ## About
 This is a basic typing test tool designed to be *lightweight*, fast, ***minimal***, and configurable.